Vlaser: Vision-Language-Action Model with Synergistic Embodied Reasoning: Method

-We sample the action chunks from the robot episodes and flow-matching timesteps to optimize the network.
+Formally, following prior flow-matching based VLA works~\citep{black2024pi_0, open-pi-zero}, We sample the action chunks from the robot episodes and flow-matching timesteps to optimize the network.
 At inference, we generate actions by integrating the learned vector field from $\tau=0$ to $\tau = 1$, starting with random noise $\mathbf{A}^0_t\sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, as follows,

 where $\delta$ is the integration step size.
-In our experiments, we set $H$ as 4, and $\delta$ as 10.
+In our experiments, we set $H$ as 4, and $\delta$ as 0.1($\delta^{-1}=10$ integration steps) at inference time for the improvement of inference efficiency.
 We aim to identify the most effective VLMs for downstream VLA fine-tuning and bridge the gap between foundational VLMs and their performance in downstream VLA tasks, thus shedding light on the future construction of embodied VLMs.
 Currently, the SimplerEnv benchmark, including Bridge~\citep{walke2023bridgedata} and Google Robot~\citep{jang2022bc,rt1} datasets, provides numerous training episodes (Over 5M images) and corresponding Real-to-Sim benchmarks.
 We thus majorly analyze the most effective data stream for VLA finetuning based on SimplerEnv.